IssaNasralli/popVAT/Model training of popVAT/README.md

 Data Reduction Heuristic: Only a subset of the raster pixels is used to match the number of trainable parameters, ensuring stable learning and spatial generalization.

-Logging: Training progress results are printed in the console and saved in checkpoint files.
+Logging: Training progress results are printed in the console.